/ Lincoln Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a lasting condition, you may be eligible for additional benefits under Alabama law.
-These payments are meant to account for the ongoing effects of your injury on your ability to work.
+If your on-the-job injury leads to a lasting condition, you may be able to receive further compensation under Alabama law.
+These payments are meant to make up for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: